FLWL/aoc-auto-game/README.md

 # aoc-auto-game
 An API for programmatically starting Age of Empires II: The Conquerors matches with specified settings.

+## Features
+* Changing any game setting available in the lobby programmatically
+* Launching games with those settings
+* Waiting until the match has concluded
+* Exiting from a match

 ## Usage
 1. Compile the DLL with dependencies listed at the bottom of this page
 2. Load the DLL into age2_x1.exe process